 As I mentioned before, feel free to tweak these recipes as needed for your own skin—that’s the beauty of making your own face serum recipe at home!

 Have you guys attempted to make your own homemade serum for your face?!
-I hope this educated and inspired you to make your own essential oil face serum at home.
+I hope this educated and inspired you to make your own DIY serums at home to get glowing, healthy skin.
 What ingredients did you use and how did you like the results?!

-BTW, how we use essential oils at home, and how to get more greens in your diet.
+BTW, best essential oils for immune support, and how to get more greens in your diet.